-Traveling with pets, and especially cats, can often be stressful.
-Unlike people, animals can’t imagine something that never happened to them before – instead, they remember things that they experienced and anticipate them again.
-This is an issue because most pets’ first car trips have to do with unpleasant vet visits, not comfy rides filled with road adventures.
-On top of this, most cats don’t like change – they prefer the safety of their homes and routines.
-But if you’re moving or traveling and have no one to take care of your kitty, traveling with cats in car is inevitable.
-So how do you do it without stressing out your pet?
+Traveling with pets – and especially cats – can often be stressful.
+Unlike us, our feline companions can’t imagine something that never happened to them before; instead, they remember things that they experienced and anticipate them again.
+This can be an issue when you have to travel with your kit because most pets’ first car trips have to do with unpleasant vet visits, not comfy rides filled with road adventures.
+On top of this, most cats don’t like change; instead, they prefer the safety of their homes and routines.
+But if you’re moving or going on a vacation and have no one to take care of your pet, traveling with cats is inevitable.
+So how do you do this without stressing out your pet?

 Here are some important things to know about cats, as well as tips and tricks on how to safely travel with one in tow.

 As any experienced cat parent can tell you, cats hate major changes in their routine and environment.
 Whether there is a new person or an animal in a household, a sudden change in their feeding schedule, or a new thing they need to do (or even mustn’t do!), if a cat doesn’t like it – they will let you know.
 A study published in Live Science confirms this as it states that cats who are upset about a change in their environment let their owners know it.
 Unfortunately, since they can’t verbalize their displeasure, they “act out” by refusing to eat, vomiting excessively, not using their litter box, etc; basically, by playing sick even though they’re healthy.
 As you can imagine, moving or traveling counts as a disruptive change in a cat’s life.
 So how to travel with a cat without causing them to feel stressed and uncomfortable?